 - More heavily discounted: Has been on the market for longer (launched in March 2012).

-Advantages of the Sony Alpha A6000:
+Reasons to prefer the Sony Alpha A6000:

 - More dynamic range: Captures a broader range of light and dark details (1.4 EV of extra DR).

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More framing info: Has an electronic viewfinder that displays shooting data.